Haukar: Facilities

 Haukar's home is Ásvellir which has a purpose-built arena for Handball and Basketball as well as a grass and artificial turf field for the Football team.
-It was build in 1999.
+It was built in 1999.

-On 8 October 2009, it was announced that Haukar would play home games in the Pepsi-Deildin at Valur's Vodafonevöllurinn for the next 3 seasons, to be reviewed at the end of each season.
+On 8 October 2009, it was announced that Haukar would play home games in the Pepsi-Deildin at Valur's Vodafonevöllurinn for the next three seasons, to be reviewed at the end of each season.

 At the same time it was announced that a stand with seating for 500 would be built at Haukar's artificial turf to meet with the regulations of the female Pepsi-Deildin.

 Basketball

 Men's basketball

 The Haukar men's basketball team have won one Icelandic championships.
 They currently play in Úrvalsdeild karla.

 Women's basketball

 The Haukar's women's basketball team have won 4 national championships, the last coming in 2018.
 They currently play in Úrvalsdeild kvenna.

 Football

 Men's football

 In 2010, Haukar were promoted to the Úrvalsdeild karla for the first time in 31 years.
 They finished second to last in the league during the 2010 season and were relegated back to 1. deild karla.